Xeonrx/Schlrint/README.md

 - If you want to dig through more results, use the `--deeper` flag, to search even further.
 - To search for specific 'targets', use the `-t` flag along with given names.
 - To output your findings into a file, use the `-o` flag, along with the file name.

 If you must refer to the usage again, just use the `-h` flag, and it will be there for you.

+To install Schlrint, simply just `git clone` the repo, and you can `cd` into 'Schrlint'.<br />
+These are the required modules needed to run Schlrint: `argparse, requests, google, beautifulsoup`

 ## Configuration
 Schlrint is already all set up for you, but if you really want to edit it, read this.